Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 What about state addenda?

-Keep addenda as separate linked articles and target them to the right audience (e.g., CA employees/managers).
+Keep addenda as separate linked articles and target them to the right audience (e.g., CA employees and managers).

 Can we customize approval chains by policy type?